 3. Social Security Tax Exemption

+Many older adults ask themselves if Social Security is tax deductible.
 Social Security earnings are often exempt from federal income taxes.
 If you file as an individual and your Social Security and other earnings total less than $25,000 per year, you may not have to pay federal income taxes.
-If your Social Security and other earnings are between $25,000 and $34,000, you only have to pay income tax on 50 percent of your benefits.
+If your Social Security and other earnings are between $25,000 and $34,000, you only have to pay income tax on half of your benefits.

 For married people filing jointly, the threshold for paying any taxes on Social Security benefits is $32,000.
-If you jointly earn between $32,000 and $44,000, you only have to pay taxes on 50 percent of your benefits.
-For individuals or couples who exceed the 50 percent earning threshold, 85 percent of benefits become taxable.
+If you jointly earn between $32,000-$44,000, you only have to pay taxes on 50% of your benefits.
+For individuals or couples who exceed the 50% earning threshold, 85% of benefits become taxable.

 4. Business and Hobby Deduction

-Many seniors start businesses as consultants when they retire.
+Some seniors start businesses as consultants when they retire.
 Others pick up new hobbies and become successful enough to sell on Etsy, at craft shows, or even in local stores.
-If either of these apply to you, you must pay income taxes on this self-employment income.
+If either of these applies to you, you must pay income taxes on this self-employment income.

-However, you are eligible for a wide range of deductions when you run a business.
+You might have additional deductions over 65 if you run a business.
 Those deductions include virtually all costs associated with running the business, including:

 - Advertising expenses, such as the costs of a website or business cards.